-The School Committee will rely on the professional staff to design and implement instructional programs and courses of study that will forward the educational goals of the school district.
+The School Committee will rely on its professional staff to design and implement instructional programs and courses of study that will forward the educational goals of the school system.

 The Superintendent will have authority to approve new programs and courses of study after they have been thoroughly studied and found to support educational goals.
-The Committee itself will consider, and officially adopt, new programs and courses when they constitute an extensive alteration in instructional content or approach.
+The Committee itself will consider, and officially adopt, new programs and courses recommended by the Superintendent when they constitute an extensive alteration in instructional content or approach.

-The Committee wishes to be informed of all new courses and substantive revisions in curriculum.
+The Committee wishes to be informed of all new courses and will approve the high school program of studies and any substantive revisions in curriculum.
 It will receive reports on changes under consideration.
 Its acceptance of these reports, including a listing of the high school program of studies, will constitute its adoption of the curriculum for official purposes.

 LEGAL REF.: M.G.L.
-15:1G; 71:1; 69:1E
+71:1; 69:1E